TheVulcanGod/NTC/dataset/README.md

 # Description of Dataset #

 The NIMS Dataset can be obtained from this source : https://projects.cs.dal.ca/projectx/data/NIMS.arff.zip <br />
-The original NIMS dataset contains 22 trainable features and 1 class feature. < br />
+The original NIMS dataset contains 22 trainable features and 1 class feature.
+In this dataset traffic flow features compose the raw data.
+Here the flow is described as the traffic flowing between two hosts at the network layer of the given protocol stack where-in both hosts are using the same five tuple vector (the Source and Destination IP addresses, IP protocol and Source and Destination port numbers) to exchange the traffic.
+Here the first packet seen will determine the flows beginning while the termination of the given flow depends on either a protocol-based termination mechanism or timeout.
+Thus, the traffic in the flow can be viewed in the following two ways:

+(i) Traffic from source to destination; and vice-versa

+(ii) Traffic from destination to source. < br />

 min_fpkt	:	Minimum forward packet length